How Long Should You Study for an Exam?

 Factor 3: Exam format

-Many students underestimate MC exams.
-The format often tests detailed knowledge and tricky wording.
+MC exams often test detailed knowledge and tricky wording.
 Plan multiple passes through all material.

 The math: Backward planning your exam prep